What is WiFi? A Simple Explanation for Beginners

 "My WiFi is slow"

-The further you are from the router, the weaker the signal.
-Try moving closer.
-Walls and floors block the signal too.
+- The further you are from the router, the weaker the signal.
+Move closer if you can.

 "I keep getting disconnected"